TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

     (Default/Pages/Default.html).
     The following paths were checked: /var/www/html/vendor/t3docs/site-package/Resources/Private/Templates/

-This error message also tells you in which path the file is expected.
-If no path is listed here, the path defined in line 6 of the TypoScript above was not found, for example if you mistyped the extension name or part of the path.
+This error message also tells you the path where TYPO3 expects to find the file.
+If no path is listed here, the path defined in line 6 of the TypoScript above is incorrect, for example if you mistyped the extension name or part of the path.

 Create a file named :file:`Default.html` in folder